-Think about it, it is worthless to win 90% of the time, if you only produce 1 dollar for every winning trade but lose 50 dollars on every losing trade.
+Think about it.
+It is worthless to win 90% of the time if you only produce 1 dollar for every winning trade but lose 50 dollars on losing trade.

 Out of your last 100 trades, sum the profits from the winning trades and divide it by the number of winning trades.
 Do the same for your losses.
 How does it look?

 Finding a balance between the two ratios is crucial.
-And a good mix of both will make wonders for your account.
+And a good mix of both will do wonders for your account.

 With the basics in place, let’s move on into a money management key point: evaluating a trade before taking it.

 Correct money management starts before you even enter a trade.
-It starts with evaluating a trade before you take it, making sure it’s a worth trade.
-Think of trades as limited opportunities, every non-worthy trade requires you to commit money into it, money that you won’t be able to commit to a better trade.
+It starts with evaluating a trade before you take it, making sure it’s a worthy trade.
+Think of trades as limited opportunities.
+Every non-worthy trade requires you to commit money into it, money that you won’t be able to commit to better trade.

 So let’s learn how to evaluate a trade.

-The rules on your strategy will tell you what patterns to look at and what requirements are needed to be met in order to be a valid setup.
-Remember that a valid setup takes into account all the filters defined on your trading strategy, and making sure that specific trade meets the risk-reward ratio parameters.
+The rules on your strategy will tell you what patterns to look at and what requirements need to be met to be a valid setup.
+Remember that a valid setup considers all the filters defined on your trading strategy and makes sure that specific trade meets the risk-reward ratio parameters.

-By this question I mean where will you go out both if the trade fails or succeeds.
-You need to be able to define where your stop loss will be placed before taking the trade, that way you can measure the amount of pips risked and being able to define your lot size.
+By this question, I mean where will you go out both if the trade fails or succeeds?
+You need to be able to define where your stop loss will be placed before taking the trade.
+That way, you can measure the amount of pips you risk and define your lot size.

 If it’s a trade worth taking, you have to pull the trigger.
 How?
 Let’s find out some ways to enter a trade.

-By how to enter a trade I don’t mean what type of entry order to use.
-Placing a stop order, a limit order or a market order should be defined by your strategy.
+By how to enter a trade, I don’t mean what type of entry order to use.
+Placing a stop order, limit order, or market order should be defined by your strategy.